-Why are there Pentagon and Shanksville 9/11 Responders who can not enroll in the WTC Health Program?
+Why were some Pentagon and Shanksville 9/11 Responders unable to enroll in the WTC Health Program?

 In 2010, the James Zadroga 9/11 Health and Compensation Act was passed to provide health care and compensation to all 9/11 responders and survivors to the World Trade Center and to all the responders to the Pentagon and Shanksville as well.